 Many traditional philosophical debates about morality have been illuminated by recent work in psychology and neuroscience.
 We will study several debates, including: the role of reason and emotion in moral judgment, moral intuitions and their epistemic and theoretical significance, moral disagreement, and human agency and responsibility.
 With each topic, we will begin with a discussion of the philosophical issues and then proceed to examine relevant empirical findings.
 Our aim is to explore how such findings might help us make progress in addressing both practical and philosophical matters.
 Prerequisite, 3 courses in some combination of philosophy and/or psychology, with at least 2 courses in philosophy; or consent of instructor.
 Maximum enrollment, 12.

 Investigation of philosophical theories of happiness from the ancient Greeks until today including theories of hedonism, eudaimonism, desire satisfaction, life satisfaction, emotional state theory, and existentialism.
 Examination of recent literature from psychology concerning the nature and source of happiness, the ability to measure happiness, and the extent to which personal happiness is beyond our control.
 Comparison among happiness, well-being, meaning, and how they contribute to a good life.
-Prerequisite, 201 and two other courses in philosophy or psychology and consent of instructor.
+Prerequisite, 201 and two other courses in philosophy or psychology.
+Taught as a seminar.
 Maximum enrollment, 12.
 Werner.

 482F Seminar in Objects and Properties.